upprsk/upprsk.github.io/_posts/2024-10-28-custom-c-allocators.md

 But what does that mean?

-When the processor requests to read or write an integer of some size, the address where it is placed needs to be a multiple of its size.
+When the processor requests to read or write an integer of some size, the address of where it is placed needs to be a multiple of its size.
 So a 4 byte integer can only be loaded or stored in an address that is a multiple of 4, a 2 byte integer can only be loaded or stored in an even address, and so on and so forth.

 ![Memory alignment](/assets/images/memory_alignment.jpg){: style="width: 50%;"}